The Value of Reward Lookahead in Reinforcement Learning: Competitiveness Versus Multi-Step Lookahead Agents

 and as in the full lookahead case, we apply the minimax theorem using \Cref{lemma: minmax for CR}.
 However, direct application would require calculating the infimum over $\pi^*\in\Pi^{\Mcal}$, and not a minimum.
 Thus, compared to the full lookahead, we also need to prove that the minimum is obtained in this set.
 We do so in \Cref{lemma: min-inf for CR}, relying on the set of occupancy measures being a convex compact polytope.

 In the last part, we use the same tree example to upper bound $CR^L(P,r)$.
 The lower bound is proven using a reduction from the full lookahead bound.
 In particular, the bound of $1/SAH$ trivially holds from the full lookahead case.
-For the second lower bound, we devise a Markovian policy $\pi_u$ such that for the appropriate choice of reward functions $r^i$, we prove that

-Each of the terms is the competitive ratio versus a full lookahead agent with horizon $L$ that starts acting at $s_i=s'$.
+For the second lower bound, we devise a Markovian policy $\pi_u$ such that for the appropriate choice of reward functions $r^i$, we prove that { } Each of the terms is the competitive ratio versus a full lookahead agent with horizon $L$ that starts acting at $s_i=s'$.
 Hence, by \Cref{theorem:fullInfoCR}, all terms are bounded by $\frac{1}{A^L}$.
 To elaborate, the reward $r^i$ limits the reward only to the new timesteps the lookahead agent gets to observe when it reaches step $i$.
-The policy $\pi_u$ is a mixture (in the occupancy space) of policies $\pi_i$ that start by playing the Markovian policy that maximizes the value of \Cref{prop: multi-step value}, up to timestep $i$, and then maximizes $r^i$. \end{proofsketch} \Cref{theorem:multistepCR} extends the full lookahead results of \Cref{theorem:fullInfoCR} and tightly characterizes the CR for the full spectrum of lookaheads, both as a function of the environment and for the worst-case environments.
+The policy $\pi_u$ is a mixture (in the occupancy space) of policies $\pi_i$ that start by playing the Markovian policy that maximizes the value of \Cref{prop: multi-step value}, up to timestep $i$, and then maximizes $r^i$. \end{proofsketch}

+\Cref{theorem:multistepCR} extends the full lookahead results of \Cref{theorem:fullInfoCR} and tightly characterizes the CR for the full spectrum of lookaheads, both as a function of the environment and for the worst-case environments.
 Notice that even though lookahead policies are highly non-Markovian, all bounds are expressed using Markovian policies.

-\paragraph{One-step lookahead.} In the case where the immediate reward is observed before acting, \Cref{theorem:multistepCR} proves that even for the worst-case environment, $CR^1=\Theta\br*{\frac{1}{HA}}$, namely, independent of the size of the state-space.
+\textbf{One-step lookahead.} In the case where the immediate reward is observed before acting, \Cref{theorem:multistepCR} proves that even for the worst-case environment, $CR^1=\Theta\br*{\frac{1}{HA}}$, namely, independent of the size of the state-space.
 Moreover, for any transition kernel $P$, the CR is given by

 While the coverability coefficient of $ CR^H(P)$ requires a policy $\pi$ to cover all states \emph{simultaneously} in proportion to their optimal reaching probability, $CR^1(P)$ provides a weaker coverability notion; it requires being able to cover \emph{any pre-known} state-distribution induced by a Markov policy $\pi^*$.
 We emphasize that $\pi$ must cover this distribution using all actions, so imitating the behavior of $\pi^*$ might be challenging -- with a ratio of $1/AH$ as the worst case.